JKorf/Bybit.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 3.8.2 - 18 Apr 2024
+    * Updated CryptoExchange.Net to 7.3.1, see https://github.com/JKorf/CryptoExchange.Net?tab=readme-ov-file#release-notes for release notes
+    * Added MinNotionalValue to V5Api.ExchangeData.GetLinearInverseSymbolsAsync response model
+    * Changed BestBid and BestAsk properties to be nullable in BybitLinearInverseTicker model

 * Version 3.8.1 - 10 Apr 2024
     * Added ClientOrderId to BybitCancelOrderRequest model
     * Changed Quantity property in BybitEditOrderRequest model to be nullable